mikewesthad/phaser-3-tilemap-blog-posts/posts/post-4/outline.md

 - Collision mapping with Tiled
   - Tileset collision editor to map colliding bodies
   - Simple shapes and compound shapes
+  - Making the emoji's faces change on collision? -> Nope!
+There's a bug in phaser.
 - Platformer 1
   - Creating a player that uses matter physics to move
     - Fixed rotation